Splinter928/data_visualization/README.md

 # data_visualization
-Some examples of using matplotlob and plotly.
+Some examples of using matplotlib and plotly.